ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

 <hr />
 <br />

-[^1]: Church numerals were invented by a famous mathematician [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church).
+[^1]: Church numerals were invented by the famous mathematician [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church).

-[^2]: Syntactic sugar is just a different syntax that is easier for humans to read/write.
+[^2]: Syntactic sugar is just a different syntax that is easier for humans to read or write in.
 In most cases, defining square in the style of the first example is easier to understand.

 [^3]: In this article, we will only consider positive numbers and zero.
 It is possible to do negative numbers using only lambdas, but it's more complicated.

 [^4]: In the book (and I believe most definitions of Church numerals), the functions are [curried](https://en.wikipedia.org/wiki/Currying) (they all have one argument).
-However, this makes it a little more complicated to understand what's going on, so for the sake of simplicity these definitions might not be 100% accurate.
+However, this makes it a little more complicated to understand what's going on, so for the sake of simplicity, these definitions might not be 100% accurate.

 [^5]: If we had a curried definition of Church numerals, we actually wouldn't have to define this new anonymous function.